 A chemical-rich marijuana substitute often called “Spice” helped marijuana fans get high without the fear of failing a drug test.
 But teens began filling hospital beds after smoking it, and the government cracked down on its distribution.
 Reports show that people who smoke Spice have an alarming risk of addiction.

-Synthetic cannabis grew to be part of the American drug culture in the mid-2000s as marijuana users searched for a new way to get high – and one that might help them pass a drug test.
-Customers made Spice and K2 two of the most popular new products, and they continue to dismay law enforcement and drug treatment specialists because of their addictive properties and their serious side effects.
+Synthetic cannabis grew to be part of the American drug culture in the mid-2000s as marijuana users searched for a new way to get high — one that might help them pass a drug test.
+Customers made Spice and K2 two of the most popular new products, and the drugs continue to be a concern for law enforcement and drug treatment specialists because of their addictive properties and serious side effects.

 Packaged and sold as a mixture of natural herbs or herbal incense that are free from ingredients that show up in blood and hair tests, synthetic marijuana products pack much more of a punch than anything sold at the health food store.

 As kids began sampling Spice, K2 and other products as a way to avoid possessing and smoking an illegal drug (pot), they quickly discovered a new way to get high.
 What’s more, Spice and K2 are sold over the counter.
 Gas stations and tobacco shops carry Spice, which is mostly just cheap crumbled leaves sprayed with chemicals and marketed with colorful labels and catchy names.

 As more people smoked Spice, an increasing number of horror stories showed up on the nightly news.
 Kids became addicted to the drug, occasionally winding up in hospitals with any number of severe side effects.
 Ingesting the product, which contains a mish-mash of hazardous chemicals, sent hundreds of users into fits of psychosis and did permanent damage to organs.